ellore/PollApp/README.md

 # PollApp
-Windows Application for offline polling system
+Windows Application for offline polling system.

+The application provides an interface for Admin and voters.
+The Admin can upload voters and contestants list as CSV and can view the statistics of the voting.
+Each voter is displayed the list of contestants for each post and he can vote only once.

+#### Features
+- For storing data, text files are being used.
+These files are portable and are useful for keeping records.
+- Design of the application is made dynamic using design sheets.
+This allows the user to upload contestant list of large size.
+- There can be any number of posts for voting.

-####Installation Requirements
+####Installation
-Windows Platform for running the setup

-Visual studio platform is required for using the code

-Flexera software is required for development purpose

-####usage
-Username for Admin is "admin" and password is also "admin".
-The username and password are hardcoded into Program and can be changed from 'Form4.vb' file.
+For installing, run the setup in Windows OS (version 7 or greater).

+### Usage

+##### Logging in
+The username and password for Admin are "admin".
+Currently, the credentials be changed through the application.
+Please refer [here]() for changing them if you're a developer.
+The login system identifies between voter and the admin.

+##### CSV
-Voter's List must uploaded in .csv format.
-It must contain two columns first containing the username and the second password.
+Voter list and contestant list must uploaded in .csv format.
+The voter list must contain two columns containing the username and password.
+The contestant list should contain the posts in the first row and the respective contestants in each column.

-Candidate's list must also be uploaded in .csv format.
-It can conatin finitely many columns with each of them having their first row to be the name of the post.

-Each column can contain finitely many rows including

-zero each representing a candidates name.

-Based on the username user logs into admin system or voting system.
+##### Admin Panel

-Admin can see the results in the form of charts.

-Admin can reset votes at any point of time.
+Throught the admin panel, admin can see the results for each post in the form of charts.
+He can reset votes at any point of time.

-There are "next", "back" buttons to move across the tabs.

-####Main Features
-Design of the application is made dynamic using design sheets.

-For storing data text files are being used.

-Any number of candidates can apply for any post.

-There can be any number of posts for voting.

-####Bugs and drawbacks
-There is no confirmation during resetting votes.

-Password is not hidden

-There is room for adding images but not implemented
+#### For contributors

+The code can be run using Visual Studio IDE (version 2010 or greater).
+For modifying the setup solution Flexera Software is used.

+##### For changing Login credentials
+The login credentials can be changed manually in [Form4.vb file](https://github.com/ellore/PollApp/blob/8f279df7065460309dc4c7294fcca8157829a426/PollApp/PollApp/Form4.vb#L4).